 Water your seeds and soon you will have a beautiful home for beneficials for seasons to come.

-Find more information on beneficial insects in our category of books on Pest Management.
+Find more information on beneficial insects in our category of books on Pest Control.

 * Want a big, fat (but well-priced) book on good bugs and bad bugs?
 Lots of great photos of bugs at all stages in Garden Insects of North America.